mdnajimahmed/QuizBuilderApp/README.md

 # Live URI:
 - https://d3dsh9jnfe1rsv.cloudfront.net

+# Demo:
+- A short demo can be found in the folder demo.

 # API introduction:
 - To get an overview of the APIs please read api.md file from the doc folder.
 - To know the configurations for the application please read configuration.md file from the doc folder.